imatlab/imatlab/README.rst

 - The completion system is much more robust, by relying on the new API available in MATLAB 2016b.
 - History is read from and written to MATLAB's own ``History.xml``, and thus shared with standard MATLAB sessions.
+Note that if the file does not exist (e.g. if the **don't save history file** option is set, or in a console-only setup), history not be reloaded into later sessions.
+(A PR for loading ``history.m`` instead would be welcome; it would need to properly parse multiline inputs in that file.)
 - Synchronous output is supported on Linux and OSX (see above).
 - There is no magics systems, as MATLAB already provides many functions for this purpose (``cd``, ``edit``, etc.).